Alivemonstor/al-metaldetector/README.md

 A simple metal detector script, with configurable items

-Make sure you add to qb-smallresources
+Make sure you add to your items.lua (qb-core/shared/items.lua)

     ["metaldetector"] = {
         ["name"] = "metaldetector",